HarryPoon000/Enigma-machine---python-turtle/README.md

 # Enigma-machine---python-turtle
-A digital enigma machine with a functional UI and the ability to setup the machine to encrypt/decrypt any messages
+A module to recreate a digital enigma machine with a working UI and the ability to setup the machine to encrypt/decrypt any messages